Getting Your Project Started

 During the consultation, the designer will ask you about the changes you want to make, who will use the space and how it will be used, your budget, and other details about your project.
 Depending on your plans and needs, the designer may make recommendations about the arrangement of furniture and other items, colors, furnishings or finishes, use of natural and artificial light, flooring, wallcovering, and window treatments.

 Professional designers are trained to provide solutions for a range of functional and practical issues as well, such as effective use of space and organization, safety, health, security, accessibility, energy-efficiency and "green" products, acoustics and maintenance.

 Want Help Locating or Choosing a Designer?

-You can use the ASID Designer Referral Service to find ASID designers who have the qualifications and experience appropriate to your project.
+You can use the Find A Designer Tool to find ASID designers who have the qualifications and experience appropriate to your project.
 The Referral Service listings are searchable by project type, location and keyword.
-Many of the designers have enhanced profiles, which include information about their education and experience, specialty areas, design philosophy, and how they charge for their services.
+Many of the designers have enhanced ASID profiles, which include information about their education and experience, specialty areas, design philosophy, and how they charge for their services.
 Often they include photos of recent projects and a link to the designers' website, where you can view more samples of their work.

-Through the ASID Designer Referral Service, you choose whether you want to contact a designer for more information.
+Through the Find A Designer Tool, you choose whether you want to contact a designer for more information.
 Most provide an option to contact them via email or telephone.

-For more information about on the services designers provide, how to select a designer and how to work with your designer, visit our Consumer Center.
+For more information about this tool the services designers provide, how to select a designer and how to work with your designer, visit our Consumer Center.
 You can download our free brochure, Designing Your Space, which will answer many of your questions.